What is "compliance"?

-Disciplinary action, loss of medical staff privileges, termination, civil fines, or criminal penalties may occur as a result of compliance violations.
+Disciplinary action, loss of medical staff privileges, termination, civil/monetary fines, or criminal penalties may occur as a result of compliance violations.

 What should I do if I think something improper is going on?

 First, talk with your supervisor.
 If you aren't satisfied after talking with your supervisor, or if you are uncomfortable talking with your supervisor, submit a Hotline report by clicking on the Hotline Button in the right margin of The Red Wagon.
-There, you have the option to either file a report online or to call the Compliance Hotline at 1-800-624-9775 or contact the Corporate Compliance Officer at 205-638-7134 (this number does not protect your anonymity).
+There, you have the option to either file a report online or to call the Compliance Hotline at 1-800-624-9775.
+Additionally, you may contact the Corporate Compliance Officer at 205-638-7134 (this number does not protect your anonymity).

 What kind of information do I give when reporting a possible violation?

-When completing a Hotline report, please give as much detail as possible, including names/titles/departments, specific descriptions, time of day, ID/tag numbers, if applicable.
+When submitting a Hotline report, please give as much detail as possible, including names/titles/departments, specific/physical descriptions, time of day, or ID/tag numbers, if applicable.
 At the beginning of the reporting procedure, you will create a unique password for this report only.
-At the end of the reporting procedure, you will be given a Report Key, which, along with your password, allows you to check back for updates or questions on your report.
+At the end of the procedure, you will be given a Report Key, which, along with your password, allows you to check back for updates or questions on your report.
 You must write down the Report Key number and your unique password to go back into your report and check its status.
 To allow us to make a thorough investigation, we urge you to please check back on your report, in case we have any questions.

-For more information on reporting, please see the Reporting a Violation link.
+For more information on reporting, please see the Web Reporting Site link.

 What if I report my suspicion of a compliance violation, but my suspicion turns out to be wrong?

-It is your responsibility to report suspected problems.
+It is your responsibility to report suspected Compliance violations.
 If your report is accurate and truthful, there can be no discipline, retaliation, or reprimand for reporting a suspected violation.

 What can happen if I do not report a violation?

 You may be subject to disciplinary action, including termination, if you know of a violation but do not report it.
 Every effort is made to protect confidentiality to the extent allowed by law.

 Why do we have to complete annual compliance training?